echolinr/echolinr.github.io/projects/usgs-overview.md

 Generally speaking,
 * 0.001 g (0.01 m/s²) – perceptible by people
 * 0.02  g (0.2  m/s²) – people lose their balance
-* 0.50  g – very high; well-designed buildings can survive if the duration is short.[7]
+* 0.50  g – very high; well-designed buildings can survive if the duration is short.

 **MMI**: Modified Mercalli Intensity (MMI) describes the strength of ground shaking felt at a location and the level of damage to buildings.